bigabdoul/fast-xlsx-reader/README.md

     input: input_file,
     output: output_file,  // can be a NodeJs WriteStream
     format: "json", // default and only built-in supported format for now
-    sheetname: 'sheet_to_read', // specify the name of the sheet you wanna read
+    sheetname: "sheet_to_read", // specify the name of the sheet you wanna read
     schema: schema_file, // see below for a sample schema file
     hasHeader: true,  // we think that the first row has a header (default)
     // useMemoryForItems: true,